-Through programs of affiliation with the engineering schools of the University of Illinois (Urbana-Champaign), Case Western Reserve University (Cleveland), and the University of Minnesota (Minneapolis), a student can, through a five-year coordinated program, earn both a baccalaureate degree from North Park University and an engineering degree from one of these three universities.
-Students spend three years in residence at North Park University, followed by two years in residence at the engineering school.
-During the North Park years, the student acquires a broad background in the liberal arts while at the same time obtaining the fundamental skills in mathematics, physics, chemistry, and computer science, which are required for engineering.
-A North Park engineering advisor, knowledgeable about the current requirements of the affiliated schools, is assigned to each student in the program.
-All North Park general education requirements for a baccalaureate degree must be completed, together with a departmental major.
+A student can, through a five-year coordinated program, earn both a baccalaureate degree from North Park University and an engineering degree from an accredited engineering school.
+Students spend three years in residence at North Park University followed by two years in residence at the engineering school.
+Under this program, students may attend any accredited engineering school that they are able to be admitted to; they are not limited to certain "partner" schools.
+During their North Park years, the student acquires a broad background in the liberal arts while at the same time obtaining the fundamental skills in mathematics, physics, chemistry, and computer science, which are required for engineering.
+A North Park engineering advisor, knowledgeable about the requirements of engineering schools, is assigned to each student in the program.
+All North Park general education requirements for a baccalaureate degree must be completed, as well as major courses as described by the North Park major department.
 Certain courses taken at the engineering school will be transferred to North Park to complete any requirements not satisfied during the three years spent in residence. • Music:

 The School of Music offers the degree of bachelor of music in applied music.
-This program prepares students for graduate school, careers in performance, and applied teaching. • Nursing:
+This program prepares students for graduate school, careers in performance, and applied teaching.
+Nursing: